clemans/powershell/README.md

 A function that creates and establishes a Microsoft Exchange command-line connection allowing to import the Microsoft.Exchange module.

+#### `>_: Delete-MicrosoftToken.ps1`

+A basic function that by default iterates through a localhost's userprofiles and archives the Microsoft Office 365 user license tokens.

 #### `>_: Find-ADUser.ps1`

 A function that attempts to return an Active Directory user object using string input such as a SQL record DisplayName string.